That’s Our Girl

 Our Backstory

 Do Good for Erin started as an unassuming comfy clothing drive to honor Erin’s birthday in December 2019.
 Because Erin’s first priority upon arriving home was always to don the coziest ensemble she could find, it was a natural to collect her kind of style to donate to Rose Brooks, where Erin was a social worker.
-The first Comfy Clothing Drive was held in a friend’s dining room, and the next year in their driveway, and cars dropping off their donations blocked the street for hours.
+The first Comfy Clothing Drive was held in a friend’s dining room, and the next year in their driveway where cars dropping off their donations blocked the street for hours.

-Starting in 2023, the Do Good for Erin Foundation also began funding two $5,000 scholarships at the University of Kansas School of Social Welfare for students who wish to continue their education at the master’s level.
-Finally, our grant committee reviews decisions and funding requests from other 501c3 organizations that are aligned with Erin's passions and interests.
+Starting in 2023, the Do Good for Erin Foundation also began funding two annual $5,000 scholarships at the University of Kansas School of Social Welfare for students who wish to continue their education at the master’s level.
+Finally, our grant committee reviews decisions and funding requests from other 501(c)(3) organizations that are aligned with Erin’s passions and interests.